candraczapansky/LiveBooking/replit.md

-# BeautyBook - Salon Management System
+# Glo Head Spa - Salon Management System

 ## Overview

-BeautyBook is a comprehensive salon management system built with a React frontend and Express backend.
+Glo Head Spa is a comprehensive salon management system built with a React frontend and Express backend.
 It's designed to help salon businesses manage their services, staff, appointments, clients, memberships, marketing campaigns, and generate reports.

 The system uses a modern tech stack with React for the UI, Express for the API, and Drizzle ORM for database operations.
 It features a clean, user-friendly interface with a dashboard-based layout for different management functions.